mkdocs-publisher/mkdocs-publisher/documentation/05_dev/01_backlog.md

 ### Social

-- [x] Add: inject social media preview into document based on frontmatter
 - [ ] Add: image generator if one is not provided
 - [ ] Add: ignored file list/pattern
 - [ ] Add: warning on missing meta key
 - [ ] Add: ignore single file based on frontmatter
 - [ ] Add: check for description and title length (SEO)
-- [ ] Add: setup a default image used for a social card
+- [ ] Add: set up a default image used for a social card

 ### SEO (new plugin)